-- Stiff Enough Outsole – The sole should be rigid enough to withstand usual wear and tear but soft enough that your toes are not squashed against the rest of the shoe.
+- Stiff Enough Outsole – The sole should be rigid enough to withstand the usual wear and tear but soft enough that your toes are not squashed against the rest of the shoe.

 - Shock Absorption – You can also look for shock-absorbing materials like gel or foam pads in tennis shoes to help with easing aches and pains.
 The pressure-absorbing layer across the entire length of the tennis shoes helps eliminate pain and reduce pressure on bunions

 - Upper Material – The upper material of tennis shoes for bunions is made of two layers, a top leather layer, and an inner textile layer.
-The breathable textile mesh prevents your feet from moisture, and the leather layer provides lateral support and secure fit.
-Here, my New Balance shoes choice is the exception as it is engineered from a special 3D mesh upper that also offers excellent support without any synthetic leather layer.
+The breathable textile mesh prevents your feet from moisture, and the leather layer provides lateral support and a secure fit.
+Here, my New Balance shoe choice is the exception as it is engineered from a special 3D mesh upper that also offers excellent support without any synthetic leather layer.

 Best Tennis Shoes for Bunions Reviews

 Here are my recommendations for the best tennis shoes for bunions.

 1. ASICS Gel-Dedicate 6 – Good Tennis Shoes for Bunions and Hammertoes